hartfordsthistory/hartfordsthistory.github.io/index.md

 _Ed note: Laura wrote this long description to the block mailing list, and as the rest of this site is a mess, is including it here for interested folks.
 This is best enjoyed with the picture open in a separate tab so you can zoom in on the different parts._

-This is a scan of a glass plate negative by D.H.
-Wulzen, who owned the pharmacy at the southwest corner of 17th and Castro (the building that says "drugs" on the side).
+This is a scan of a glass plate negative by [D.H.
+Wulzen Jr.](/people/dhwulzen/), whose family owned the pharmacy at the southwest corner of 17th and Castro (the building that says "drugs" on the side).
 As his grandson Warren says:

 > "Late in the 1890s, DHW took on a Kodak agency and he became seriously interested in more than just snapshots.
 He acquired an 8x10 and a 5x7 glass plate camera.
 His pharmaceutical training made the necessary chemical processes for coating the plates and developing the photos easy for him.
 (Sidenote, our father, Frank Eastman Wulzen, learned these processes in DHW's darkroom and later became a commercial photographer himself.)"